pixelated/pixelated-user-agent/README.md

 ## Debian package

 For people that just want to try the user agent, we have debian packages available in our [repository](http://packages.pixelated-project.org/debian/).
-To use it you have to add it to your sources list:
+To use it, you have to add it to your sources list:

 ```shell